 These consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assume that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
-For the years ended March 31, 2014 and March 31, 2013, the Company incurred losses of approximately \$4.8 million and \$1.8 million respectively, has working capital deficiency of \$0.3 million at March 31, 2014 and as at March 31, 2014 the Company had \$19.3 million of cumulative losses since inception.
+For the years ended March 31, 2015 and March 31, 2014, the Company incurred losses of approximately \$1.2 million and \$4.8 million respectively, current liabilities exceed current assets by \$0.8 million at March 31, 2015 and as at March 31, 2015, the Company had cumulative losses since inception of \$20.6 million.
+The Company does not generate cash flows from operations and accordingly, Candente Gold will need to raise additional funds through the issuance of securities, resource secured debt or joint venture projects.
+Although, Candente Gold has been successful in raising funds in the past there can be no assurance Candente Gold will be able to raise sufficient funds in the future, in which case the Company may be unable to meet its obligations as they come due in the normal course of business.
 In addition, the Company is subject to sovereign risk, including political and economic instability, changes in existing government regulations relating to mining, as well as currency fluctuations and local inflation.
-The Company does not generate cash flows from operations and accordingly, Candente Gold will need to raise additional funds through the issuance of securities or resource secured debt.
-Although, Candente Gold has been successful in raising funds in the past there can be no assurance Candente Gold will be able to raise sufficient funds in the future, in which case the Company may be unable to meet its obligations as they come due in the normal course of business.
+These factors may cast significant doubt regarding the Company's ability to continue as a going concern.
+Should the Company be unable to realize its assets and discharge its liabilities in the normal course of business, the net realizable value of its assets may be materially less than the amounts on the statement of financial position.